 Emily Roach - Founder

 As a naturally quiet and gentle person, with a strong love of nature, Kyle knew he wanted to work with animals from a young age.
-Kyle grew up in Davis, CA where he began his career with animals as a dog groomer at Petco.
+Kyle grew up in Davis, California where he began his career with animals as a dog groomer at Petco.
 After completing high school, he joined a veterinary hospital as a veterinary assistant for 2 years.
-Over the next four years Kyle was an enthusiastic team member for two different dog hotels as kennel assistant.
+Over the next 4 years, Kyle was an enthusiastic team member for two different dog hotels as a kennel assistant.

-Over time, his passion to learn husbandry and training for exotic animals took hold; he enrolled in the America’s Teaching Zoo… only to be told there was a two year wait to start taking classes!
-His patience and dedication to his education soon paid off, after his two year wait period, Kyle was finally able to join the Exotic Animal Training and Management Program at America’s Teaching Zoo at Moorpark College.
+Over time, Kyle’s passion to learn husbandry and training for exotic animals took hold; he enrolled in the America’s Teaching Zoo, only to be told there was a 2 year wait to start taking classes!
+His patience and dedication to his education soon paid off, after his 2 year wait period, Kyle was finally able to join the Exotic Animal Training and Management Program at America’s Teaching Zoo at Moorpark College.
 There he learned to provide proper husbandry techniques and train a variety of exotic and domestic species.
-Kyle graduated in the spring of 2014, and shortly thereafter began volunteering at the LA Zoo.
-After six months of volunteering, Kyle got the position he was working toward – as a team member for the California Condor Program.
+Kyle graduated in the Spring of 2014, and shortly thereafter began volunteering at the LA Zoo.
+After 6 months of volunteering, Kyle got the position he was working toward – as a team member for the California Condor Program.

 Now Kyle spends his weekends with the birds and his weekdays with the dogs of MDMR.
 His love of nature is apparent and shows in his enjoyment and enthusiasm of being outside walking dogs for MDMR.
 It doesn’t stop there.
 In his off time Kyle takes his own pup, Foxy, with him as they enjoy camping, hiking and surfing expeditions.